hypo69/hypo/pytest/gemini/src/suppliers/aliexpress/campaign/_mermaid/ali_campaign_editor.md

 7. **Error Handling:** The example now shows how to check for None return values in `get_category` to handle scenarios where the category doesn't exist.

-8. **Edge Cases:**  The tests are expanded to demonstrate a basic edge case (invalid category) handling, crucial for robustness.
+8. **Edge Cases:**  The tests are expanded to demonStarte a basic edge case (invalid category) handling, crucial for robustness.

 **Next Steps:**